 Published: 04 August 2005

-The original article was published in BMC Genetics 2004 5:26
+The Research article to this article has been published in BMC Genetics 2004 5:26

 After the publication of the paper we have noticed that we have mistyped haplogroup M2 defining mutation in three places in the paper (listed below).
 It should be 447G instead of 477G.